Tensions in Romania’s ruling party over violent protest

-BUCHAREST, Romania (AP) — The mayor of Bucharest claims party colleagues are trying to indirectly blame her for the police response to an anti-corruption protest that left 450 people injured.
+BUCHAREST, Romania (AP) — The mayor of Bucharest claimed Tuesday party colleagues are trying to indirectly blame her for the police response to an anti-corruption protest that left 450 people injured.

 Fallout over the Aug.
 10 protest has led to tensions in Romania’s ruling Social Democratic Party, after 750 people filed legal complaints against riot police alleging mistreatment.

 Mayor Gabriela Firea, who appeared as a witness before prosecutors Tuesday over the protest, later claimed some Social Democrats are trying to make her former aide, Bucharest prefect Speranta Cliseru, a scapegoat for the violence.
 The prefect ordered police to break up the protest.
+Firea said the prefect merely signed off on an order initiated by riot police.

+In an apparent dig at party leader Liviu Dragnea, Firea said: “We won’t always accept the truth being distorted, being manipulated and for manipulations to be put out there” about us.
+Firea has called for Dragnea aide Carmen Dan, the interior minister, to resign over the police violence, but the party has backed Dan.

 Most Read Nation & World Stories